IAmBullsaw/Logger/Logger/README.md

-##How to use this:
+#How to use this:
-#Construct logger and start logging to log.txt:
+##Construct logger and start logging to log.txt:
   Logger l{"log.txt"};

-#Set log levels:
+##Set log levels:
   l.log_levels(false,true,true)
 sets: log_info to false,
       log_warn to true,
       log_error to true.

-#Set debug mode: (Will cout everything AND log everything...
+##Set debug mode: (Will log everything...
 EVERYTHING!!)
   l.debug_mode(false);
 sets: log_debug = false.
-default value is true.
+default value is false.
+When set to true, all log level flags are set to true.

-#how to log:
+##how to log:

 Proper logging:
   l.log("Where","Message",int)